fullstack-pw/cks/docs/roadmap.md

 ## Conclusion

-This roadmap provides a structured approach to developing the KillerKoda-Local platform.
+This roadmap provides a structured approach to developing the cks-Local platform.
 By following this plan, the team can focus on delivering a high-quality product that meets the needs of CKS exam candidates.
 Regular reviews and updates to this roadmap will ensure that the project stays on track and adapts to changing requirements.